Camp Lejeune Water Contamination - Causes, Symptoms, and Settlements

 This type of cancer disorder is also associated with water contamination in Camp Lejeune.
 As such, cervical cancer begins when abnormal cell growth happens in the tissues of the cervix, located in the lower part of the uterus.

 Accordingly, it is caused by a virus called human papillomavirus (HPV) which is contracted through a sexually transmitted disease induced in vaginal, anal, and oral sex activities.
-The experts believe that due to the water contamination in Camp Lejeune, women become more exposed to the said virus.
+The experts believe that due to the water contamination in Camp Lejeune, women have become more exposed to the said virus.

 There are several symptoms you should watch out for, just in case: vaginal bleeding, heavier and longer menstrual cycle, pain in sexual intercourse, bloody vaginal discharge, as well as pelvic and lower back pain.

-• Kidney Cancer
+Kidney Cancer

 Another cancer disorder common among the victims of Camp Lejeune water contamination is kidney cancer.
 This is a cancer disorder where kidney cells become malignant and grow out of control—spreading to other parts of the body.
-This may disrupt the functions of the kidney such as filtering waste from the blood and flushing it out of the body.
+This may disrupt the functions of the kidneys, such as filtering waste from the blood and flushing it out of the body.

 • Renal Toxicity